pjuhasz/mav_train_ticket/FORMAT.md

 The identification of the purpose of the first and last fields is uncertain at best.
 The observed values vary among samples and versions.

+The field tentatively marked as "ticket valid" might be something else - it was observed that in a pair of tickets that were purchased at the same time this field is 0 in one of the tickets and 1 in the other.

 ### Class upgrade block

 This block can represent certain kinds of upgrades or addons to a basic